CHCAA-EDUX/Programming-for-the-Humanities-E21/lessons/class_design.md

 Paygrade of Kristoffer L. Nielbo after a bonus is 11 squishies
 ```

+__Advanced topic__:

-Finally, we want to create our researcher subclass `PrincipalInvestigator`.
-PI's are like researchers, but they also have to manage a research group (a laboratory), which can be taxing on the nerves.
+Finally, we want to create our researcher subclass `PrincipalInvestigator` using multiple inheritance.
+PI's are like researchers, but they also have to manage a research group (i.e., a laboratory), which can be taxing on the nerves.
 We therefore want to give an additional bonus relative to the pain and suffering of the PI's job `painandsuffering`.
+Notice that we use function overloading of `giveBonus` to implement this behavior.

 ```py
 class PrincipalInvestigator(Researcher):